rkiel/git-utilities/FEATURE.md

 Use the `trash` subcommand to forcibly close out the feature.
 The standard branch will be checkout and the local feature branch will be forcibly deleted.
-Make sure that your changes have been merged because they will be lost.
 If there is a backup copy on `origin`, it will also be removed.
-You must supply the name of the local feature branch on the command line as a confirmation.
+As a safety precaution, you must supply the name of the local feature branch on the command line as a confirmation.
+This will hopefully protect you from accidentally running `feature trash` when you meant `feature end`.

+WARNING: Make sure that your changes have been merged because they will be lost.

+For example,

 ```
-feature trash local-branch-confirmation
+feature trash bob-develop-4365-update-help
 ```